Los Angeles Angels: Culture

 The mantra "Win One for the Cowboy" is a staple that is deeply rooted in Angels history for fans.
 The saying refers to the Angels' founder and previous owner, Gene Autry, who never saw his Angels win a World Series in his 38 years as owner.
 Years went by as the team experienced many losses just strikes away from American League pennants.
 By the time the Angels won their first World Series in 2002, Autry had been dead for four years.
-After winning the World Series, Angels player Tim Salmon ran into the home dugout and brought out one of Autry's signature white Stetson hats in honor of the "singing cowboy".
+After winning the World Series, Angels player Tim Salmon ran into the home dugout and brought out one of Autry's signature white Stetson hats in honor of the "singing cowboy."
 Autry's #26 was retired as the 26th man on the field for the Angels.

-Angel Stadium of Anaheim is nicknamed "The Big A".
-It has a section in center field nicknamed the "California Spectacular", a formation of artificial rocks made to look like a desert mountain in California.
+Angel Stadium of Anaheim is nicknamed "The Big A." It has a section in center field nicknamed the "California Spectacular," a formation of artificial rocks made to look like a desert mountain in California.
 The California Spectacular has a running waterfall, and also shoots fireworks from the rocks before every game; anytime the Angels hit a home run or win a home game the fireworks shoot from the rocks as well.

-Each game begins with the song "Calling All Angels" by Train being played accompanied by a video that shows historical moments in team history, with an instrumental version of Norman Greenbaum's "Spirit in the Sky" being played during the team's starting lineup announcement.
+Each game begins with the song "Calling All Angels" by Train being played accompanied by a video that shows historical moments in team history.